Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 2. Strengthen your mitochondria

-You may remember this from your early science classes, but mitochondria are the powerhouse of your cells, which means they take center stage when it comes to pregnancy.
+You may remember this from your early science classes, but mitochondria are the powerhouse of your cells, meaning they take center stage in pregnancy.

 To boost your mitochondrial health, you should: